Tom Hanks and Tina Fey SNL Govt-Striken Final 2021

 All of this begs the question: isn’t Lorne Michaels 77 years old who still oversees all aspects of the show?
 Don’t we have to safeguard and secure it with our newly crowned Exotic Man Paul Root?
 Is not responsible SNL Will it all happen?
 However, they were stubborn.

 Thank you, I’m Tom Hanks.
 Thank you, the survivors, ”he began. «Tonight, all Live on saturday night We plan to host our big Christmas event and add a new member to our Five-Timers Club, but Kovit arrived earlier this year.
 So for the sake of safety, we had no spectators and sent our cast and most of our crew home.
 But I came here from California.
-If you think I’m not flying 3,000 miles and I’m on TV, you’ll have another idea! »
+If you’ve thought I’d fly 3,000 miles and never appear on TV, you’re getting something else!

 He then Tina brought out Faye, another member of the Five-Timers Club.
 “You know, I started the Five-Timers Club,” Hanks offered, to which Faye replied, “Oh, how did you start Govit?”